Maumagnaguagno/Spriter/README.md

 It supports two modes for PNG: RGB and RGBA.

 If any part of my implementation is not understandable at first sight you should read this [guide to the binary format of BMPs](http://practicingruby.com/articles/binary-file-formats).
-I just optimized further for my specific need/love of BMPs with 24 bits.
+I just optimized further for my specific need of BMPs.
 Another interesting post is [ChunkyPNG pack/unpack tricks](http://chunkypng.com/2010/01/17/ode-to-array-pack-and-string-unpack.html) related to images stored as an Array of Integers.

-SVGs are very recent to me, never explored them earlier.
+The naive conversion to SVG resulted in big files describing each pixel as a rectangle.
-The old method to save SVGs was very simple and created big files, while the new method creates a single rect for the background and cluster consecutive equal pixels.
+The new method creates a single rect for the background and cluster consecutive equal pixels.
-Such optimization may help decrease the file size while saving time, writing to disk a big file is much slower.
+Such optimization may help decrease the file size while saving time, as writing a big file to disk is much slower.
-Note that few images can take advantage of such optimization, as real pictures have several colors.
+Note that few images can take advantage of such optimization, as photographs have several colors.

 ## How Spriter works
 Ok, so now we can play with images.
-Yeah!
-But none of us know how to draw, even less without interface.
+But none of us know how to draw, even less without an interface.
 We are not alone, the computer also does not know.
 Now the three of us make the non-artist club.
-We know that sometimes we draw OK, but it is one in ten and take a long time.
+We know that sometimes we draw OK, but it is one in ten and it takes a long time to draw.
 The computer can draw much faster those ten times.
 Humm...
 What if we asked the computer for a lot of images with different random seeds and pixel distribution probabilities.